 Let’s look at a two reasons you should not give your cat goats milk.

 The main problem with feeding your cat goat’s milk is that it contains lactose.
-Cats cannot digest lactose, and most cats are lactose intolerant, so it can give your pet an upset stomach or even diarrhea and vomiting.
-Goat’s milk has less lactose than cow’s milk, but there is still enough to affect your pet negatively.
-However, there are different degrees of lactose intolerance, and some cats can have limited amounts without suffering ill effects, and it may not be lactose intolerant at all.
+Most adult cats are lactose intolerant, which means they cannot digest lactose, so it can give your pet an upset stomach or even diarrhea and vomiting.
+Goat’s milk has slightly less lactose than cow’s milk, but there is still enough to affect your pet negatively.
+However, there are different degrees of lactose intolerance, and some cats can consume limited amounts of goat’s milk without suffering ill effects, and some lucky cats may not be lactose intolerant at all.

 Fat is another concern when feeding your cat goat’s milk.
 It’s lower in fat than cow’s milk, but cats do not require fat in their diet, and providing it can lead to weight gain.
 Like cow’s milk, you can purchase goats milk skimmed and partially skimmed to reduce the fat content.